Counting Kernels in Directed Graphs with Arbitrary Orientations: Introduction

 A \define{digraph} is a simple, loopless, finite graph plus a choice of orientation for each edge, which may be in either direction or in both.
 A \define{kernel}\footnote{No relation to the homonymous concept in parametrised complexity.} of a digraph is a subset of vertices that is independent and absorbing, that is, $k$ is a kernel iff the vertices with at least one outgoing edge to $k$ are exactly those not in $k$.

 \paragraph{Background.} Kernels are commonly attributed to \textcite[\S 4.5.3 in][]{vonNeumann--Morgenstern} (as solutions of certain multi-player games), despite similar ideas in early 20th century proto-game theory (Bouton on Nim \cite{Bouton} and Zermelo on chess \cite{Zermelo}).
 Besides cooperative and combinatorial games \cite{vonNeumann--Morgenstern, Boros--Gurvich-cores, Fraenkel, Duchet--Meyniel-poison}, kernels make various appearances in logic (paradoxes, argumentation, default logic \cite{Dyrkolbotn,DimopoulosMP,Berge--Rao}) and combinatorics (the proof of the Dinitz conjecture \cite{Galvin}).
-Most of these applications deal with complexity arising from cyclic, self-referential behaviour.
+In most of these applications, kernels model cyclic, self-referential behaviour and the complexity arising therefrom.

 Kernels are inclusion-maximal independent sets, but not all digraphs have kernels: for example directed odd cycles do not.
-Given a digraph $D$ and the set $\ker D$ of its kernels, deciding whether $\ker D$ is nonempty, computing $\card{\ker D}$, or building some $k\in\ker D$ are natural computational problems.
-However, the decision problem is already \class{NP}-complete, even when $D$ is planar with maximum degree 3 \cite{Chvátal,Fraenkel-hardness}, or when $D$ is the line graph of a bipartite graph (with arbitrary edge orientations) \cite{azizStableMatchingUncertain2022}.
-Therefore the counting and search problems are at least as hard (\sharpP- and \class{FNP}-complete).
+Given a digraph $D$ and the set $\ker D$ of its kernels, deciding whether $\ker D$ is nonempty, computing $\card{\ker D}$, or building some $k\in\ker D$ are natural computational problems--all difficult.
+The decision problem is already \class{NP}-complete, even when $D$ is planar with maximum degree 3 \cite{Chvátal,Fraenkel-hardness}, or when $D$ is the line graph of a bipartite graph (with arbitrary edge orientations) \cite{azizStableMatchingUncertain2022}.
+The search problem is therefore \class{FNP}-complete.
+Furthermore, the counting problem is \sharpP-complete \cite{SwarczfiterChaty1994}.
 The literature on the existence and computation of kernels and related structures is too vast to relate here; recent summaries are found in \cites{Boros--Gurvich-cores}{Pass-LanneauIM}[\S 3.8 in][]{bang-jensenDigraphs2009}.
 The main insight is that interleaved directed cycles are the source of computational hardness.
 In fact, a simple inductive argument shows that every acyclic digraph admits one unique kernel.